AlexThePolygonal/cpp-stateful-templates/README.md

 The primitive stateful operations are defined in the namespace `type_var`.

 In the stateful metaprogramming paradigm, each type name can be thought of as a _variable_ which refers to another entity, similar to how variables work in Python.
-Because C++ template parameters themselves are not type-restricted, there are effectively no conditions on what a 'variable' can refer to.
+Because C++ templates accept any valid type, there are effectively no conditions on what a 'variable' can refer to.
 For example:
 ```cpp
 struct a{}; // this declares a new variable `a`